selimserbes/controlled-astar/README.md

     // Handle the result of the A* algorithm. match result {
         Ok(path) => {
-            // Print the matrix with the found path.
+            // Print the grid with the found path.
-            Node::print_matrix(&matrix, &path);
+            Node::print_grid(&grid, &path);
             println!("Path found: {:?}", path);
         }
         Err(e) => {